WALKING WITH GOD

 The Bible used to be called “The Good Book” because it teaches people to live right.
 Not any longer, we think.
 The Bible tells us what to believe, not how to behave, we claim.
 This is a gross error of understanding.
 It has wrecked the moral strength of the Christian churches.
 This makes Christianity just another of the many religions of the world that also make belief more important than character and behavior.

 The Christian mentality is split.
-On the one hand we deplore the moral filth into which our country is sliding.
-While on the other hand we reject the concept that if we are to walk with God we have to be actually righteous in behavior.
+On the one hand, we deplore the moral filth into which our country is sliding.
+While on the other hand, we reject the concept that if we are to walk with God, we must be actually righteous in behavior.
 Our religion so often teaches what we must believe instead of how we must act.